tldr-pages/tldr/pages/common/gist.md

 `gist -l`

-- List all gists for user:
+- List all gists for the currently logged in user:

 `gist -l {{user_name}}`